HariniVS/LogicPillars/Readme.md

   * All interview invites will be sent from a generic system-owned email ID (e.g., recruitment-tw-noreply@gmail.com).
     This email ID will be used to create and manage calendar events, and will have Calendar Hub webhooks configured to listen for acceptance or rejection responses from both interviewees and interviewers.
+  * OpenTelemetry (otel) agent will be attached to all deployed services to enable standardized metrics, traces, and logs collection.
+    This ensures the system is observable and supports effective monitoring, debugging, and performance analysis across environments.
 * Constraints:
   * Limited control over external LLMs in terms of latency, downtime.
 Need explicit handling of rate limits and cost constraints
   * Automatic matching limitation during external system failures - If external systems like Calendar Hub,